 According to the official Shopkinsworld.com website, the Moose Toys company, located in Melbourne, Australia, came up with the Shopkins idea.
 It was, in fact, the company owner’s mother who created the collectible figurines, especially for a girl audience.
 The small, plastic figures represented various items found in a grocery store.
 Each of the personalities had a cute name and appearance.

 Along the way, new avenues opened for those who loved the adorable figurines in the forms of a YouTube channel featuring the Shopkins characters and trading cards.
+YouTube channel started very successfully in cooperation with The Marketing Heaven, which provided real views, likes and subscribers.
 Naturally, the figures became irresistible for collecting, especially when the company categorized the characters and cards as rare, ultra rare, special edition and limited edition.

 Although the Shopkin characters were designed to fill a market for girls that was empty following the company’s launch of the Trash Pack figures aimed at boys, Shopkins collectibles appealed to kids in general.
 The toys were a solid hit.

 Measuring approximately 1″ x 1″, each character has a unique name and represents an item found in the grocery.
 The figures receive further organization into sections of the supermarket, such as Bakery or Candy.
 In an article for the Winnipeg Free Press, written by Erin Lebar, Kelly Main, head of the marketing department at the Asper School of Business, University of Manitoba, suggests that the anthropomorphization of the characters seems to draw purchasers in through some as yet unidentified signal.